-What Factors Does The Court Consider In Determining Parental Rights?
+What Factors Does The Court Consider When Determining Parental Rights?

 Is There An Age Where A Child Can Decide Who He Or She Wants to Live With?